phonedotcom/API-SDK-objc/docs/SWGTrunksApi.md

         completionHandler: (void (^)(SWGTrunkFull* output, NSError* error)) handler;
 ```

-Add a trunk record with SIP information
+Add a trunk record with SIP information.

-For more on the input fields, see Account Trunks.
+Add a trunk record with SIP information.
+See Account Trunks for more info on the properties.

 ### Example
 ```objc